kinde-oss/kinde-dotnet-sdk/docs/PermissionsApi.md

 List Permissions

 The returned list can be sorted by permission name or permission ID in ascending or descending order.
-The number of records to return at a time can also be controlled using the `page_size` query string parameter.
+The number of records to return at a time can also be controlled using the `page_size` query string parameter.  <div>   <code>read:permissions</code> </div>

 ### Example
 ```csharp